 Jorrit Van der Meulen, Vice President, Amazon Kindle EU, said:

 Everyone remembers their favourite childhood book.
 The public have voted in droves for their most-loved stories and it is fantastic to see such enthusiasm and interest in reading – a passion that we share at Amazon.

 Find out more about how we selected our list of the 100 best books, and read about some of the books you told us you thought were missing from our list.

-Enter our competition to win an incredible selection of Harry Potter goodies - or take our Harry Potter and the Philosopher's Stone quiz to discover whether you're a true Harry Potter expert!
+Take our Harry Potter and the Philosopher's Stone quiz to discover whether you're a true Harry Potter expert!

 Want to help discover a new generation's Harry Potter?
-Schools, libraries and other settings can register now to take part in the Booktrust Best Book Awards, proudly supported by Amazon Kindle
+Schools, libraries and other settings can register now to take part in the Book Trust Best Book Awards, proudly supported by Amazon Kindle

 We'll be celebrating the winner, Harry Potter and the Philosopher's Stone throughout this week - follow us on Twitter for all the latest Harry Potter fun, including competitions, giveaways, guest blogs and more!